reider-roque/linux-utils/README.md

     fi
 # Reopen your interfactive non-login shell

-# The above setup will make ~/.bashrc.d/ directory to behave for the non-login interactive shells the same way /etc/profile.d/ directory behaves for login interactive shell.
+# The above setup will have ~/.bashrc.d/ directory behave for the non-login interactive
+# shells the same way /etc/profile.d/ directory behaves for login interactive shell.
 ```